TheDarkestDay/site-clearing-simulator/README.md

 ## Design

-On a high-level this application is structured in application-feature fashion, where each folder corresponds to some particular application concern.
+On a high-level this application is structured in application-feature fashion, where each folder corresponds to some specific application concern.

 In particular, we have the following folders inside `src` folder: